riogroup/SORA_docs/docs/core/install.rst

 Python package requirements
 ---------------------------

-Here we present the packages that will be used as base for our coding.
+Several SORA functionalities use other Python-based libraries.
+Below are listed the library dependencies and their minimal version needed to use SORA.
-Those packages are also installed on the .
+Most of those packages are installed on the fly using the `pip install` method, except for Cartopy.

 -  `Astropy <https://www.astropy.org/>`_ (4.0): For astronomical related functions,
    mainly coordinates and time.